 3. YOUR ADVERT ISN’T OPTIMISED FOR CONVERSION

 If you divide the number of views you get by the total number of applications received (minus any duplicates) you’ll get your conversion rate.
-Typical conversion rates run at 1 application for every 10 views, so if your ratio is more than this then something might be wrong.
+Typical conversion rates run at 1-2 applications for every 10 views, so if your ratio is lower than this then something might be wrong.

 Writing an advert is a careful balancing act between skills, responsibilities, keywords, culture, location, salary and benefits (not forgetting the need to structure your advert in the correct order) that when done correctly draws a reader in and edges them to the apply now button.

 Each job board works differently, therefore speak to your Account Managers at each site asking them for advice and tips on optimising ad copy. i.e. Keywords in the title might work well for Monster but could be terrible for Reed.
 If advertising on multiple sites be prepared to create slightly different versions of your job advert for best results.

 It’s a competitive job market out there and the simple fact is that if you don’t stand-out and sell yourself your adverts will get overlooked.
 Produce compelling copy that describes what your company is like to work for, make it engaging and don’t just focus on the responsibilities and skill requirements.